+A series of actions have been identified for potential support from future CIL developer contributions.
 A working group will be set-up to review each of the proposals and identify ways in which they can be delivered.
 The activities are: